 Access to the reception building is up a small step.

 Toilets and showers are approximately 100 - 300 metres from the tents.

-We are a dog free site but we make an exception for guide dogs and will accommodate a guide dog with owner but politely request that it is not allowed on any of our bedding and in any case by arrangement only.
+We are a dog friendly site but do not allow dogs in our glamping tents or in the wild camp pitch.
+We could make an exception for guide dogs in our glamping tents but politely request that they are not allowed on any of our bedding and in any case by arrangement only.